by Daniel A. Rosen |

 About the Author:

-Daniel Rosen, 50, is a writer and justice reform advocate who is currently serving a five year sentence in Virginia, after completing a two year sentence in Washington, DC.
+Daniel Rosen, 51, is a writer and justice reform advocate who served a 6-year sentence in Washington, DC and Virginia.
 He spent fifteen years in public service, working for the Departments of State and Defense on national security issues; prior to incarceration, he was the Director of Counterterrorism Programs at the State Department.
 Mr. Rosen holds a Master’s degree from Tufts University, and a B.A. with Honors from UCLA.
 He has been responsible for conceiving and building new programs and organizations within the federal government and nonprofit sectors.
 He has been recognized throughout his career for successful management of programs, people, and budgets to serve the public trust.
 He has also spent fifteen years in various hospitality industry jobs.
-Mr. Rosen will be released from prison in the fall of 2021 and plans to reside in Washington, D.C.
+Mr. Rosen was released from prison in the fall of 2021 and resides in Washington, D.C.